jhedstrom/pnwds-2012-behat-mink-drupal-qa/one/01_slide.md

 # Tell a story

     @@@ gherkin
-    Feature: Don't let anonymous people use the PHP filter In order to prevent site hacking
+    Feature: Do not let anonymous people use the PHP filter In order to prevent site hacking
       As a site owner
       I need to know that my site is properly configured